kexindon/h2m-public/README.md

 -----

-H2M is a python package for the precision modeling of human vairants in mice and vice versa.
+H2M is a python package for the precision modeling of human variants in mice and vice versa.

 H2M's main functions are: